-The label of an Activated riders should be opposite the Available Rider indicator color.
-This rider can no longer be activated until the Available Rider indicator is flipped to the opposite side.
+The label of an Activated rider should be opposite the Available Rider indicator color.
+This rider can no longer be activated until all other riders have been activated and the Available Rider indicator is flipped to the opposite side during the Reorganization phase.